shhossain/computer_science/README.md

 What it sacrifices in size and price, it makes up for in speed.
 Cache memory operates between 10 to 100 times faster than RAM, requiring only a few nanoseconds to respond to a CPU request.

 The name of the actual hardware that is used for cache memory is high-speed static random access memory (SRAM).
-The name of the hardware that is used in a computer's main memory is dynamic random access memory (DRAM).
+The name of the hardware that is used in a computer's main memory is dynamic random-access memory (DRAM).

 Cache memory is not to be confused with the broader term cache.
 Caches are temporary stores of data that can exist in both hardware and software.
-Cache memory refers to the specific hardware component that allows computers to create caches at various levels of the network.A cache is hardware or software that is used to store something, typically data, temporarily in a computing environment.
+Cache memory refers to the specific hardware component that allows computers to create caches at various levels of the network.
+A cache is hardware or software that is used to store something, typically data, temporarily in a computing environment.

 ### [RAM](/Registers%20Cache%20and%20RAM/readme.md#ram)